This statement is published in line with section 54(1) of the Modern Slavery Act 2015.

 - We also ensure that any recruitment agency we utilise for the placement of temporary staff follows the same requirements to confirm the identity and right to work of individuals placed with us.

-- When we undertake a full public procurement process potential suppliers must self-declare that if they meet the relevant criteria in the Modern Slavery Act 2015
+- When we undertake a full public procurement process potential suppliers must self-declare if they meet the relevant criteria in the Modern Slavery Act 2015.

 - We also reserve the right to challenge any abnormally low-cost tenders to ensure they do not rely upon the potential contractor practising modern slavery.

-- We will further review our Procurement Processes to further embed checks on suppliers to ensure compliance with the requirements of the Modern Slavery Act 2025
+- We will further review our supplier onboarding process to embed checks on suppliers to ensure compliance with the requirements of the Modern Slavery Act 2015.

-- ensuring that consideration of the modern slavery risks and prevention are added to ICOs Procurement Policy review process as an employer and procurer of goods and services
+We will ensure that consideration of the modern slavery risks and prevention are added to ICOs Procurement Policy review process as an employer and procurer of goods and services.

-- ensure when undertaking review of relevant HR policies they include the consideration and prevention of risks of engagement of people or groups through Modern Slavery.
+We will ensure when undertaking a further review of relevant people policies they include the consideration and prevention of risks of engagement of people or groups through Modern Slavery.

-- ensuring that staff involved in buying or procurement and the recruitment and deployment of workers receive training on modern slavery and ethical employment practices
+We will ensure that staff involved in buying or procurement, and the recruitment and deployment of workers, receive training on modern slavery and ethical employment practices.